 How to meal-prep this recipe

 You can change the flavor profile before storing them so they all taste a little different, this way you can keep things interesting.
-Use vanilla extract, cinnamon, pumpkin spice mix or cacao powder, then swap the fruits, nuts, etc.
+Use vanilla extract, cinnamon, pumpkin spice mix or cacao or cocoa powder, then swap the fruits, nuts, etc.

 Add the fresh fruits only a day or two ahead of time (or better, just before eating) or simply top the jar with the fruits without incorporating them in.
 Fresh fruits after being cut won't stay fresh for long.
+Then, give it a good stir before enjoying it.

 FAQ's